tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

 * Flexibility - Unlike most container-based layout (stack views, etc), Sequential Layout views let each view customize how it is laid out, aligned, sized, and spaced relative to its parent container and a previous item.
 Default calculators can still be specified for an enclosing layout view if one chooses, however.

-* Decorator pattern - Using decorators applied to each arranged subview avoid the need to subclass a view just to override its intrisicContentSize.
+* Decorator pattern - Using decorators applied to each arranged subview avoid the need to subclass or modify a view just to override its intrinsicContentSize or other properties.

-* Encapsulation - Decorators allow most of the logic for a subview to be associated and grouped with the subview itself, unlike constraints that tend to span different views making them difficult to maintain.
+* Encapsulation - Decorators allow most of the logic for a subview to be associated and grouped with the code defining the subview item itself, unlike constraints that tend to span multiple views making them difficult to read and maintain.

 * Nesting - Layout views are designed to be nestable, allowing more complex layouts to be created.
 Note that special attention should be given to setup nested views for automatic sizing.
 More of this is described under advanced topics below.

 ## Decorators

 Layout items (usually subviews) can be "decorated" by using a .withSQxxx() method to attach additional information about how the view should be laid out.
 While layout items have default behavior and decorators are all optional, adding them allows one to customized the layout.
-In addition, a .containingXXX() method can be set on a layout view to set default behavior for all its arranged items.
+In addition, a .containingXXX() method can be set on a layout view to set default behavior for all its arranged items at once.

 * Frame calculator - given information about the bounds of the containing view and the subview previously laid out, a frame calculator does the work of layout and returns the frame after layout.
 For many use cases, a predefined calculator in SQLayoutCalculators can be used as is.